 1).
 Have a Minimum of 8 Days

 Yes, some people can climb Kilimanjaro in 6 or 7 days.
 Ian has climbed Kilimanjaro in 5,6,7, and 8 days.
 From our extensive experience, and watching thousands of people trying to climb Kilimanjaro, we can tell you that 40% of people do not make it to the summit.
 If you want to give yourself the best chance at the summit, then you need to pick a minimum of 8 days on the mountain.
-Likewise, using Kosovo Camp as your launching pad for the summit is another important part of the itinerary.
-Our 8 day climbs are giving us 100% success on most of our trips.
+Likewise, using Kosovo Camp 4,900m/ 16,076 feet as your launching pad for the summit is another important part of our unique itinerary.
+Our 8 day climbs using our itinerary are giving us 100% success on most of our trips.

 Kilimanjaro is an experience of a lifetime, sometimes even life changing for many people.
 Why would you cut out days of critical acclimatization which can ultimately ruin your chance of reaching the top.
 It does costs a lot more for each day you are on the mountain, however, if you spend less days, and can not reach the top, there is no point in saving the money!
 In our opinion, you should have a minimum of 8 days on the mountain.
 Any less an you run the high risk of getting AMS (Acute Mountain Sickness) and your chances of success go down drastically.
 Having the best acclimatization should be your number one concern.

 Specific physical conditioning is really important.
 After 20 years of experience of high altitude mountaineering, we can tell you that carrying a weighted backpack, building up the weight you carry, should be at the core of our training.
 We recommend building up to carrying double the weight you will carry on the mountain.
 Along with building up to maintaining an endurance based heart rate for 1 hour and 30 minutes in your daily training.
 LEARN MORE.